-Lights Out Management (LOM) firmware is added to the SBI, and Citrix customers don't have to upgrade the LOM separately.
+From release 12.0 build 57.19, lights out management (LOM) firmware is added to the SBI, and Citrix customers don't have to upgrade the LOM separately.
 The LOM firmware is not written by Citrix.

 Using this image, you can upgrade all the components in a single step, eliminating the chances of incompatibility between various components.
 A single bundle upgrade also ensures that your appliance is always running a version that Citrix has tested and supports.
 Because all the SDX components are combined in a single file, the SDX image file is larger than the Management Service image file.